rinderknecht/Music/README.md

 A circled finger number implies shifting.
 An "x" follwed by a finger number means an extension.
 If the number is neither 1 nor 4, the extension is maintained while the finger is applied on the string.
 A simple finger number implies no shifting.
+Trills are special.
+In the case of baroque music, like Bach, the first note to play is one above the printed note, and the fingering reflects the note played first, not the one played next.
+In the case of classical music, the trill comes "from below".

 # LaTeX-typeset book